McIlroy edges MacIntyre to win Scottish Open

 McIlroy had taken a one-shot advantage into the final day, but struggled on the front nine and the lead changed hands several times before he roused himself for glory.

+As a play-off loomed, the 34-year-old produced a remarkable stinger from 200 yards out on the 18th to tee up a title-clinching putt from eight feet.

 "Really proud.
-That was such a tough day, especially the back nine," said the 34-year-old, who rises one place to world number two.
+That was such a tough day, especially the back nine," said McIlroy, who rises one place to world number two.

 "To play that back nine in four four under par to win the tournament, yeah, really proud of how I just stuck in there.